ThePorgs/Exegol-docs/source/exegol-wrapper/remove.rst

 Options
 =======

-The options of the remove action are limited to selecting the image(s) to be removed and forcing the removal without asking the user for interactive confirmation.
+The options of the remove action are limited to selecting the container(s) to be removed and forcing the removal without asking the user for interactive confirmation.

 ========================= =============
  Option                   Description